hausenlot/UI-Repo/README.md

 - Troubles in loading the classes in JSON directly.
 Problem solve by scanning the data folder and adding safelist in tailwind.config.js
 ### Day 3
 - Nothing serious Just tidying up the UI so later I will just add and add more UI components in JSON file.
+### Day 4
+- Added more components for buttons
+### Day 5
+- Ask claude for prism.js and styling the syntax container
+- Added a Testing div for the components that I will paste inside the component-list.json
+- Adjust the syntax container to overflow via y axis too since the syntaxes are getting longer and longer